damonluu/Banking-System-Embedded-SQL/README.md

 type in vi p2.sqc in the db2 terminal and paste in the contents of my p2.sql

-to run my program paste in the following commands:
+to run the program paste in the following commands:

 db2 -tvf create.clp;
 db2 connect to cs157a
 db2 prep p2.sqc
 cc -I./sqllib/include -c p2.c
 cc -o p2 p2.o -L./sqllib/lib -ldb2
 ./p2 db.properties

 It will run the batch stuff and them run the user prompt stuff for you to test